 When to see a doctor

-You acquire a pinworm infection by accidentally swallowing pinworm eggs.
-The microscopic eggs can be carried to your mouth by contaminated food, drink or fingers.
+A pinworm infection occurs when you accidentally swallow pinworm eggs.
+The microscopic eggs can be carried to your mouth by contaminated food, drink or your fingers.
 Once swallowed, the eggs hatch in the intestines and mature into adult worms within a few weeks.

-Female worms crawl outside the anus to lay their eggs, which often results in anal itching.
-When a person scratches the itchy area, the eggs cling to fingers and are then transferred to other surfaces, such as toys or bedclothes.
-The eggs can also be transferred from contaminated fingers to food, liquids or other people.
+Female pinworms crawl to the anal area to lay their eggs, which often results in anal itching.
+When you scratch the itchy area, the eggs cling to your fingers and get under the fingernails.
+The eggs then get transferred to other surfaces, such as toys or bedclothes.
+The eggs can also be transferred from contaminated fingers to food, liquids, bed linens, clothes or other people.

 Risk factors for pinworm infection include: